tyowk/aoi.mysql/README.md

 const { AoiClient } = require('aoi.js');
 const { Database } = require('aoijs.mysql');  // Import the Aoi.MySQL package

-const client = new AoiClient({
+const client = new AoiClient({ ... });
-    token: 'your_token',
-    prefix: 'your_prefix',
-    intents: ['Guilds', 'GuildMessages', 'GuildMembers', 'MessageContent'],
-    events: ['onMessage', 'onInteractionCreate'],
-    database: { ... },  // Your Aoi.DB options
-    disableAoiDB: true / false  // Set to true if using only Aoi.MySQL });

-// Initialize the MySQL Database new Database(client, {
+new Database(client, {
     url: 'mysql://your_database_url...',      // Replace with your MySQL server URI
-    tables: ['main'],  // Specify your database tables
+    tables: ['main'],                         // Specify your database tables                              # default is main
-    keepAoiDB: true / false,  // Set to true to use both aoi.db and MySQL
+    keepAoiDB: false,                         // Set to true to use both aoi.db and MySQL                  # default is false
-    debug: true / false  // Set to true for debug information during development });
+    debug: false                              // Set to true for debug information during development      # default is false });

-// Client variables setup
-client.variables({
-    key: 'value'  // Define client variables here
-});

-// Continue with the rest of your bot's setup...
 ```

 ---